 Remember that quandary we had at the start of this article?
 It should be clear now.
-We’re not really fans of Critical Mass due to its confrontational approach to bicycle advocacy, but it has grown into something much more mainstream than its origins.
+While we’re not fans of the confrontational approach some riders may bring to Critical Mass rides (once again, to be clear, these are the actions of individual riders and not the mass itself), it has grown into something much more mainstream than its origins.
 How our cities approach the Mass can and will affect advocacy as a whole.
 As such, it should be handled with the greater good in mind.

 So what to do?

-Perhaps the only thing that could soften any reduction of Critical Mass activities would be an increase in bicycle facilities as a gesture of goodwill, such as the protected bike lane concepts that Transit Alliance Miami suggested for Biscayne Boulevard.
+The only thing that could soften any reduction of Critical Mass support would be an increase in bicycle facilities as a gesture of goodwill, such as the protected bike lane concepts that Transit Alliance Miami suggested for Biscayne Boulevard.

-Otherwise, it is best to make Critical Mass work in favor of the city and bicycle advocacy, using it to bring about better and safer places so people can ride in safety, thus negating the need to “take back the streets” or extensive police protection.
+Otherwise, it is best to make Critical Mass work in favor of the city and bicycle advocacy, using it to bring about better and safer places so people can ride in safety, thus finally demonstrating to the public that our County and City is committed to equitable road infrastructure.

 Think about it: Critical Mass is a physical manifestation of people relaying one of Freddie Mercury’s most famous song lyrics:

 Why fight that?

 - Case in point: We would have never seen things like sanctioned tactical urbanism happen if advocates had not first bent the rules by creating tactical urbanism projects without cities’ approval.
 We’re not condoning this, but the evolution of change speaks for itself in history.